 - The number of original studies should be higher than systematic and case studies

-- The reference list of an article should include a variety of authors and researchers
+- An article’s reference list should include various authors and researchers.

 - Authors with different affiliations should cooperate in writing an article